gemadam/SE-final-project/README.md

 > **Logger** - Service that performs write opertion to '*.flattening.log' file.
 It logs all events that may occur during program execution.

+> **File mapper** - Service that performs file mapping,detects conflicts and applies tokenization of user input.

 > **File system** - File system on which program operates.

 ### Use case